Faith Tours of India

 Several important figures have influenced India’s religious history.
 It’s thought that St. Thomas introduced Christianity, and Mahatma Gandhi led peaceful campaigns for Indian independence.
 Mother Teresa is also known to have spent time in India as part of her humanitarian work.

-Our Great Faiths of India tour is a wonderful way to discover some of India’s fascinating religious history.
+Our Great Faiths of India tour is a wonderful way to discover some of India’s fascinating religious history, while our specially designed ‘In the Footsteps of Mahatma Gandhi’ tour is perfect for retracing the steps of one of India’s icons.

 SPIRITUAL AND RELIGIOUS TOURS IN INDIA